Solar panels in Durham

 Is solar worth it in Durham?

-For most owner-occupied homes in Durham with a usable roof, yes.
+For most owner-occupied homes in County Durham with a usable roof, yes.
 The region generates around 93% of the UK average, and roof direction matters more than the small regional difference.
+The wider DH estates around Chester-le-Street and Newton Aycliffe tend to have simple, modern roofs that suit a straightforward install, while older stone property may need a quick structural check first.
 Typical savings are £400 to £1,000 a year with a 7 to 10 year payback.

 Local installation